andrewsimpson4/ParsaModel.jl/README.md

 ### Discriminant Analysis

-So far we have considered using Parsa Models for clustering, but we can also use then to build classifiers.
+So far we have considered using categorical parsimonious models for clustering, but we can also use then to build classifiers.
 We will again consider the iris dataset but now assume we know the classes (species) and wish to build a model to predict the species of new observations.

 #### Linear Discriminant Analysis